hi-anki/learn-x86_64-assembly/6-iteration/conversion-routine/readme.md

   - But I think that's a story we should keep for the next time.

 I have tried my best.
 I might still be wrong at some place.
 And if a senior and more experienced person is reading this, feel free to correct me.

+# Full Routine

+Now that we have both the routines, we can combine them into one single routine.
+Like [this](./unsigned-conversion-routine.asm).

+But this is not fool-proof yet.
+It has got some problems.

+## The Limitations

+1. Hardcoded Input.
+   - Just make a read syscall.
+Is it that hard?
+2. A `read` syscall is `LF` terminated not null-terminated.
+   - OK.
+3. Supports only unsigned integers.

+Lets tackle `LF` issue.
+  - As long as we are in assembly only, just replace null-termination with LF.
+That's all we have to do.
+  - Cons?
+Can't use `glibc` functions.
+  - Or, replace `LF` with `\0`.
+But for this, we have to do extra work.
+But this ensures we are compatible with `glibc`.
+  - Matching for `LF` is in the best of our interests.